What Is The Responsibility Of An Office Manager

 It is the responsibility of office managers to train new employees and assist with human resources tasks such as recruitment and benefits administration.
 Apart from the daily administrative tasks, office managers are often tasked with implementing long-term strategies that help create a more productive workplace.

-Office Practise and Management is a broad field that includes many different practises and management approaches which are customised to meet the unique requirements and goals of an organisation.
+Office practice and Management is a broad field that includes many different practices and management approaches that are customized to meet the unique requirements and goals of an organization.
 It can be grouped into different office practices and management styles according to their areas of focus.
 Below are the types and groupings of office practice management:

 Read: What Is Tourism Management Salary?